tufts-ml/covid19-forecasting/README.md

 Please note that these data sources may become deprecated/outdated.
 In the case of data-source-deprecation, our code base will require new external data sources, so please notify [Prof. Michael C. Hughes](https://www.michaelchughes.com) - mike (AT) michaelchughes.com

-Code and README are provided in the folder datasets/US.

 # Usage

 ### Getting Started

-Here's a very simple example, that will run our probabilistic progression model (with dummy initial conditions and dummy parameters) to forecast ahead for 120 days.
-(Requires you have already [installed this project's conda environment](#installation)
+Here's a very simple example, that uses a model pre-fitted (to the training period of 01-01-2021 to 04-01-2021) to retrospectively forecast the next 2 months of MA hospital-admissions (04-01-2021 to 06-01-2021).  [installed this project's conda environment](#installation)

 ```console
 $ source env/bin/activate